-Funding budgeted for water resource development is listed in summary tables for water supply planning regions II and III in the following sections (Table 5.2 and Table 5.6, respectively).
-The approved water resource development funding for FY 2016-2017 is \$9,228,800.
-The anticipated five year water resource development implementation cost through FY 2020-2021 is \$15,174,300.
+Funding budgeted for water resource development is listed in summary tables for water supply planning regions II and III in the following sections (Tables 2 and 6, respectively).
+The approved water resource development funding for FY 2017-2018 is \$10,735,000.
+The anticipated five year water resource development implementation cost through FY 2021-2022 is \$15,971,202.

-Since FY 2013-2014, the District has approved \$20.6 million from reserve funds for water supply development assistance grants across northwest Florida.
-Per changes to Chapter 373, Florida Statutes, effective July 1, 2016, this report now includes funding budgeted for water supply development activities in water supply planning regions II and III.
-Summary tables are included in the following sections (Table 5.4 and Table 5.8, respectively).
-The approved water supply development funding for FY 2016-2017 is \$2,571,441.
-The anticipated five year water supply development implementation cost through FY 2020-2021 is \$3,192,837.
+Since FY 2013-2014, the District has approved \$21.6 million from reserve funds for water supply development assistance grants across northwest Florida.
+As of July 1, 2016, this report includes funding budgeted for water supply development activities in water supply planning regions II and III.
+Summary tables are included in the following sections (Tables 4 and 8, respectively).
+The approved water supply development funding for FY 2017- 2018 is \$1,677,796.
+The anticipated five year water supply development implementation cost through FY 2021- 2022 is \$2,031,915.

-In total, this represents a FY 2016-2017 budget for water resource and water supply development activities of \$11,800,241 in Bay, Okaloosa, Santa Rosa, and Walton counties.
+In total, this represents a FY 2017-2018 budget for water resource and water supply development activities of \$12,412,796 in Bay, Okaloosa, Santa Rosa, and Walton counties.